OSGeo/grass/INSTALL.md

 ## (C) COMPILATION NOTES for 64bit platforms

-To successfully compile GRASS on 64bit platforms, the required FFTW2 library has to be compiled with `-fPIC` flag:
+To successfully compile GRASS on 64bit platforms, the required FFTW library has to be compiled with `-fPIC` flag:

 ```bash
 #this applies to FFTW3, not to GRASS GIS: